AlphaTesfaye/Python_Projects/README.md

 Contributions to this project are welcome!
 If you have ideas for improving the password manager or adding new features, feel free to fork the repository and submit a pull request.

+# Dice Game

+This Python script is a simple dice game where players take turns rolling a six-sided dice to accumulate points.
+The first player to reach or exceed a maximum score wins the game.

+## Features

+- **Dice Rolling:** Players roll a six-sided dice to earn points.
+Rolling a 1 ends the player's turn and resets their score to zero.
+- **Multiple Players:** The game supports between 1 and 4 players.
+- **Winner Announcement:** The game checks for a winner after each turn and announces the winner if any player reaches or exceeds the maximum score.
+- **Rematch Prompt:** After each player's turn, the game prompts if players want to continue to the next player's turn or end the game.

+## How to Use

+1. **Clone the Repository:** Clone this repository to your local machine.
+2. **Install Dependencies:** Make sure you have Python installed on your computer.
+3. **Run the Script:** Execute the script by running `python dice_game.py` in your terminal or command prompt.
+4. **Follow the Instructions:** Enter the number of players and take turns rolling the dice to accumulate points.
+5. **Game End:** The game ends when a player reaches or exceeds the maximum score.
+The winner is announced, and players have the option to rematch.

+## File Structure

+- `dice_game.py`: The main Python script containing the dice game functionality.
+- `LICENSE`: The license file for the project.
+- `README.md`: The readme file containing information about the project.

+## Contributing

+Contributions to this project are welcome!
+If you have ideas for improving the dice game or adding new features, feel free to fork the repository and submit a pull request.